Celery Juice Scientifically Looked at: Myths vs. Facts

 Bio Selleriesaft kaufen

-Social media is full of people and companies sharing the positive qualities of Celery juice emphasize: Strengthening the immune system, powerful antioxidant effects, restoring the adrenal glands, flushing the adrenal glands, cleansing the liver and preventing intestinal rot, to name a few.
-As might be expected, these claims have so far been anything but based on reliable evidence.
-So what does science say about celery juice?
+Social media is full of people and companies touting the positive properties of celery juice : boosting the immune system, powerful antioxidants, restoring the adrenal glands, flushing the adrenals, cleansing the liver, and preventing intestinal rot, to name a few.
+As you might expect, these claims are far from based on solid evidence.
+So what does the science say about celery juice?

-Disclaimer: We are and remain a food manufacturer, are not a pharmaceutical company and expressly refrain from any media or other health advice.
-Therefore, in this article we want to take a critical look at the emerging celery juice hype and - as we usually do - treat the topic of celery juice from a factual, scientific perspective.
-This article references (8) academic papers and reviews 6 popular claims.
-We constantly update the article based on the latest knowledge.
+Disclaimer: We are and remain a food manufacturer, not a pharmaceutical company and expressly distance ourselves from any media or other health advice.
+Therefore, in this article we want to critically examine the emerging celery juice hype and treat the topic of celery juice - as is usual with us - from a factual, scientific perspective.
+This article references (8) scientific papers and checks 6 popular claims.
+We are constantly updating the article according to the current state of knowledge.

-The prevention and treatment of numerous ailments and even chronic illnesses is propagated or denied by various sides.
+The prevention and treatment of numerous ailments and even chronic diseases is promoted or denied by various sides.
 But where does the celery juice phenomenon come from?
-Is it true that millions of people now swear by the healing properties of celery juice?
-Is there science behind old and new claims about celery?
-Questions upon questions that we try to answer in detail with this article.
+Is it true that millions of people now swear by the healing effects of celery juice?
+Is there science to back up old and new claims about celery?
+Questions upon questions that we will try to answer in detail in this article.

-Good news first: Celery itself is actually something good and you can't normally do any harm by drinking celery juice.
-So if you squeeze juice from a bunch of celery every morning (or...
-If you want to tap it, you should be happy to do so.
+Some good news right away: Celery itself is actually something delicious and drinking celery juice is usually not harmful.
+So if you squeeze juice from a bunch of celery every morning (or Anyone who wants to tap water is welcome to do so.

-So let's start from the beginning: with the alleged one Miracle vegetables himself.
+So let’s start from the beginning: With the alleged miracle vegetable himself.

-celery (Apium graveolens) is a marsh plant from the family Apiaceae , cultivated as vegetables since ancient times.
+celery (Apium graveolens) is a marsh plant from the family Apiaceae , which have been cultivated as vegetables since ancient times.
 Celery has several long, fibrous stems that taper into leaves.
-It forms a thick tuber underground, which we use primarily as an ingredient in soup greens.
+Under the ground it forms a thick tuber, which is used primarily as an ingredient in soup vegetables.

-Depending on where it is grown and which variety is used, either its stems, leaves or tubers are traditionally eaten and used in cooking.
-Celery seed is also used as a spice, and its extracts have long been used in herbal medicine.
+Depending on where it is grown and the variety used, either its stems, leaves or tubers are traditionally eaten and used in cooking.
+Celery seeds are also used as a spice, and its extracts have long been used in herbal medicine.

-The most common commercial variety in North America is celery, while in Europe the variety also includes celeriac (also known as celery root), Apium graveolens var. rapaceum , is popular.
+The most common commercial variety in North America is celery, while in Europe the variety celeriac (also known as celery root), Apium graveolens var. rapaceum , is popular.

-Leaf celery (Chinese celery, Apium graveolens var. secalinum ) in swamp areas.
+In Asia, leaf celery (Chinese celery, Apium graveolens var. secalinum ) in swampy areas.
 It is most likely the oldest cultivated form of celery.

-According to the USDA (the American Food and Drug Administration, which has been testing and standardizing the nutritional content of raw fruits and vegetables for decades), 100 g of celery contains approximately:
+According to the USDA (the American food safety agency that has been testing and standardizing the nutritional content of raw fruits and vegetables for decades), 100 g of celery contains approximately:

 • Energy 18 kcal